 Shopping for Multiple Items

-There’s also a greater risk that you’ll get carried away with deal hunting and go over budget.
+There’s also a greater risk you’ll get carried away with deal hunting and go over budget.
 For instance, if you find one big item slashed from $1,000 to $500, you’ve just scored a great deal.
-But if you find three deals like this and snap them all up, you’ve just spent $1,500, which could be more than you can really afford.
+But if you find three deals like that and snap them all up, you’ve just spent $1,500, which could be more than you can really afford.